Charitable Lead Trusts for Advisors

 Thus in a climate of low interest rates, the charitable lead annuity trust gains in attractiveness.
 The charitable lead unitrust also tends to gain in attractiveness in a climate of low interest rates, but only slightly because the present value of a unitrust type of payout is basically independent of any assumed discount rate.

-Example: Assume that a donor establishes a $500,000 charitable lead annuity trust that is to pay $30,000 a year to a charitable organization for 21 years.
-The present value of the annuity payout is equal to, or exceeds, $500,000, assuming a 1.2% AFMR.
+Example: Assume that a donor establishes a $500,000 charitable lead annuity trust that is to pay 6% or $30,000 a year to a charitable organization for 20 years.
+The present value of the annuity payout is equal to $463,000, assuming a 2.6% AFMR.
 If the AFMR is assumed to be 4%, the present value of the annuity payout is approximately $407,000.

-It should be noted that if the lead trust in question is a grantor lead trust, the donor can claim the $500,000, or $407,000 present value as a charitable contribution for federal income tax purposes, subject to the percentage limitations on the income tax charitable deduction.
-See IRC section 170(b).
+It should be noted that if the lead trust in question is a grantor lead trust, the donor can claim the $463,000, or $407,000 present value as a charitable contribution for federal income tax purposes, subject to the percentage limitations on the income tax charitable deduction.
+The donor will, however, be subject to income tax on the amount of the payments to charity as they are received unless they are tax-exempt or paid from principal.

 The same amount also qualifies for the federal gift tax charitable deduction.